 How to Make this Recipe for Peach Blueberry Pie

 Position rack in lower third of the oven and preheat to 400 degrees.
-Spray a 9-inch pie pan with nonstick cooking spray.
+Lightly spray a deep 9-inch pie pan with nonstick cooking spray. - Mix custard base.

 In medium bowl, whisk together the sugar, milk, yogurt, eggs, and vanilla until well blended.

-Arrange blueberries in the bottom of the crust and top evenly with the sliced peaches (arrange in whatever pattern you like).
+Arrange blueberries in the bottom of the crust and top evenly with the sliced peaches.
+Arrange the fruit in whatever pattern you like; you can mix the fruit if you would like more blueberries to show. - Add custard filling.

-Let cool for 1 and 1/2 hours.
+Let cool for 1 and 1/2 hours, then refrigerate until serving.
 Pie will settle during cooling.

 How to Partially Pre-bake a Pie Crust (an option for this pie)